 As humanity stretched out into the galaxy, and developed the ability to live on new and exotic worlds alongside aliens the like of which you couldn’t begin to imagine, I was more of a curiosity than ever before.
 I was closer to the apes than any of my descendants, and I was beginning to even look different; humanity was growing taller and broader and stronger, and I most certainly wasn’t.

 Language.
 No-one ever considers language when they want to live forever.
 Do you honestly think that language was going to stay the same?
 I picked up new slang and idioms quickly enough; after all, I was living in the culture, wasn’t I?
-But when I left, and I travelled, I began to pick up bits and pieces of other languages too.
+But when I travelled, I began to pick up bits and pieces of other languages too.
 I wasn’t always fluent, but I could usually get by.

 Language changes.
 Tongues change.
 Speech patterns change.
 I’d meet fellow English people on my travels, and their speech was evolving.
 I began to panic.
 How would I be understood?
 Thankfully, the media helped, and I watched enough news to understand some of the changes.
 It was slow and painfully hard, with my un-evolved brain refusing to give in, or to make it easy during every painful rehearsal.
 My accent and speech must be so different to how it was when I was first born.